MicrosoftDocs/azure-devops-docs/docs/boards/sprints/scrum-key-concepts.md

 ## Burndown charts
 -->

-## Capacity
+## Team and individual capacity

 Capacity correlates to actual task time, either hours or days, that an individual or a team has to work.
 Azure DevOps provides a Capacity tool for each team's sprint to set capacity.
 Teams typically set capacity when they plan to create tasks and estimate the time it takes to complete a task.

 By setting team capacity, the team knows exactly the total number of work hours or days the team has for each sprint.
-With this tool, you set individual team member capacity as well as days off.
+With this tool, you set individual team member capacity and days off.
 Setting capacity for each team member working during a sprint causes the capacity bar for that individual to appear.
 Learn more: [Set sprint capacity](set-capacity.md).

 ![Team capacity planning tool](media/team-capacity-planning-tool.png)

 ## Capacity bars

 With capacity bars, you can quickly see who is over, at, or under capacity.
 Capacity bars update with each of these activities:
 - Tasks are assigned with non-zero remaining work
 - Change in remaining work
 - Date change within the sprint cycle.
-Individual and team capacity always reflects their capacity from the current day till the end of the sprint.
+Individual and team capacity always reflects their capacity from the current day until the end of the sprint.

 |Capacity colors |Capacity bars |
 |----------------|--------------|